Costa Rica Company Setup 2026 — Crypto, VASP, iGaming & Full Advisory Services

 Banking Reality — What to Expect

 Costa Rica's banks apply enhanced due diligence to crypto-related businesses.
 Traditional banking accounts are difficult to open without demonstrating strong AML/CTF frameworks, a clear and credible business model, and documented compliance infrastructure.
-Once Bill 22.837 is enacted, only SUGEF-registered VASPs will be eligible to access banking and financial services in Costa Rica — making early voluntary alignment with SUGEF AML/CTF standards increasingly important for banking access.
+Following the May 2026 reform, VASPs are obligated subjects under Law 7786 and must register with SUGEF — completed SUGEF registration and AML/CTF alignment are increasingly important for banking and PSP access.

 In practice, most Costa Rica crypto companies in 2026 use offshore fintech partners, Electronic Money Institutions (EMIs), and stablecoin-based settlement for operational cash management.
 Zitadelle AG advises on fintech and banking partners with established track records of onboarding Costa Rica crypto companies.
 The combination of a strong AML/CTF framework, explicit corporate objects, a legal opinion, and a clean UBO structure materially improves banking access compared to under-documented Costa Rica structures.